johnnovak/gridmonger/sphinx-docs/source/maps-and-levels.rst

 Managing maps &  levels
 =======================

-To add a new level, press :kbd:`Ctrl+Shift+N` to bring up the **New Level** dialog.
+To add a new level, press :kbd:`Ctrl+N` to bring up the **New Level** dialog.
 This is almost exactly the same as the **Edit Level Properties** dialog, the only difference being that here you must specify the level's dimensions.
 The maximum allowed size is 6,666×6,666 --- hopefully, you'll never ever come across a level this big, but some kind of upper limit had to be introduced and this is as good as any!
 Don't worry if you don't get the level size quite right initially; you can always change it later with the resize and crop actions, as you'll see.

 To delete the current level, press :kbd:`Ctrl+D`.
 If you accidentally deleted a level, no problem, you can always undo it by pressing :kbd:`U` or